Oaktree Specialty Lending Earnings Call Transcripts

 -

-The meeting covered the election of two directors and ratification of the independent auditor, with all proposals approved by stockholders.
-No questions were submitted by attendees, and the meeting concluded smoothly.
+The meeting covered director elections and auditor ratification, with both proposals approved by stockholders.
+No questions were raised by participants, and the meeting concluded smoothly.

 -